xsantq/hrportal-bare-metal-k8s/README.md

             -  192.168.254.140-192.168.254.150

 -     kubectl create -f metallb.yaml
-- In this config MetalLB run in layer2 mode.
+- In this config MetalLB run in Layer2 mode.
 Layer2 mode works in failover mode rather than loadbalancing.
-If the endpoint service of one node fails,    MetalLB makes the other node leader node and re-directs request to this node.
+If the endpoint of one node fails, MetalLB makes the other node leader node and redirects request to this node.
 BGP modes requires physical loadbalancers with hardware.

 - Create hrportal deployment
 -         kubectl apply -f hrportal-deployment.yaml